quantonganh/helix-wiki/How-to-install-the-default-language-servers.md

 https://taplo.tamasfe.dev/

-The toml language server included in [taplo-cli](https://taplo.tamasfe.dev/cli/introduction.html) can be installed via:
+The `full` version (with the language server) can be downloaded from:

 `binaries`: [taplo releases](https://github.com/tamasfe/taplo/releases)